 The trade offs

 Let’s look at the trade offs and benefits of crypto hedge funds, starting with most important part first – cost and performance.

-We know the costs or fees are 2.3% management fee on average plus a 20%+ performance fee.
-So, what does the average hedge fund performance look like, versus owning cryptocurrency outright?
+If funds charge a 2.3% management fee on average plus a 20%+ performance fee, what does the average hedge fund performance look like, versus owning cryptocurrency outright?